MartinHoldrege/sitedata_analysis/README.md

 and what csv files are read in.

-Scripts in bold are needed to recreate the main analyses in the manuscript, using summarized data provided on Zenodo (which includes the output from the `01_summary_dfs_200sites.R` script).
+Scripts in bold are needed to recreate the main analyses in the manuscript, using summarized data that are found in the version of this repository found on zenodo (data files are not put on github.)
+(Many of the data files are output from the `01_summary_dfs_200sites.R` script).
-To run these scripts in bold, the following data files from the associated zenodo data repository should be put in the `data-processed>site_means` folder: biomass_mean_v1.csv, dly_mean_by_lyr-all_v1.csv, dly_mean_by_lyr-PFT_v1.csv, sw2_dly_means_v1.csv, sw2_yr_means_v1.csv, yr_mean_by_lyr-all_v1.csv, yr_mean_by_lyr-PFT_v1.csv, sw2_mo_means_v1.csv.
-Alternatively, just adjust the file paths to where ever you put those files.
+To run these scripts in bold, the following data files should be in the `data-processed>site_means` folder: biomass_mean_v1.csv, dly_mean_by_lyr-all_v1.csv, dly_mean_by_lyr-PFT_v1.csv, sw2_dly_means_v1.csv, sw2_yr_means_v1.csv, yr_mean_by_lyr-all_v1.csv, yr_mean_by_lyr-PFT_v1.csv, sw2_mo_means_v1.csv.
+Alternatively, just
+adjust the file paths to where ever you put those files.

+The version of this repository hosted on zenodo contains the necessary data to run the scripts that are in bold (which as mentioned above, are the ones necessary to recreate the results (and figures) in the manuscript).

 Contact me (martinholdrege at gmail dot com) if there are questions about this repository.

+On the version of this repository put on Zenodo, empty folders are kept, these are the empty folders that get populated by the output the scripts.

 ## Summarizing/analysis/etc. scripts